Negative income tax: Friedman's NIT

-The alleviation of poverty was mentioned in Capitalism and Freedom where Friedman argued that in 1961 the US government spent around 33 billion on welfare payments e.g. old age assistance, social security benefit payments, public housing, etc. excluding mainly veterans´ benefits and other allowances.
+The alleviation of poverty was mentioned in Capitalism and Freedom, where Friedman argued that in 1961 the US government spent around 33 billion on welfare payments e.g. old age assistance, social security benefit payments, public housing, etc. excluding mainly veterans' benefits and other allowances.
 Friedman recalculated the spending between 57 million consumers in 1961 and came to the conclusion that it would have financed 6000 dollars per consumer to the poorest 10% or 3000 dollars to the poorest 20%.
 Friedman also found out that a program raising incomes of the poorest 20% to the lowest income of the rest would cost the US government less than half of the amount spent in 1961.

 The Friedmans' writings were influential for a period with the American political right, and in 1969 President Richard Nixon proposed a Family Assistance Program which had points in common with UBI.
 Milton Friedman originally supported Nixon's proposal but eventually testified against it on account of its perverse labor incentive effects.
 Friedman was mainly opposed to the idea that Nixon's program would be combined with existing programs at that time, rather than replacing the existing programs as Friedman originally proposed.

 Meanwhile, support for negative income tax was increasing among the political left.
 Paul Samuelson argued in Newsweek that it was an idea whose time had come, and more than 1,200 academic economists signed a petition in support of it.
-Friedman withheld his signature, possibly on the grounds that the petition didn't explicitly describe the new measure as a replacement rather than a supplement to existing programs.
+Friedman withheld his signature, possibly on the grounds that the petition did not explicitly describe the new measure as a replacement rather than a supplement to existing programs.

 As civic disorder diminished in the US, support for negative income tax waned among the American right.
 Instead the doctrine came to be particularly associated with the political left, generally under the name "basic income" or derivatives.
 It received further impetus in Europe with the founding of the Basic Income Earth Network (BIEN) in 1986.
 Asked in 2000 how he viewed a basic income "compared to the alternative of a negative income tax", Friedman replied that the measures were not alternatives and that basic income was "simply another way to introduce a negative income tax", giving a numerical example of their equivalence.

 Experiments on the effect of NIT on the labour supply

 The experiments on NIT have been conducted in the US between years 1968 and 1982 and the expenditures were 225 million recalculated for the 1984 value.
 The first results have been that the husbands reduced labour supply by about the equivalent of two weeks of full-time employment.
-On the other hand, Wives and single female heads reduced it by three weeks and the youth reduced the labour supply by four weeks.
+On the other hand, wives and single female heads reduced it by three weeks and the youth reduced the labour supply by four weeks.

 The experiments were conducted in the following states: